 We believe in the importance of creating a relaxed creative environment, which is why we specialize in providing in-home and online music lessons.
 This model allows you to save precious time that you would normally spend on the commute.

-Our teachers serve the greater D.C. area and cover virtually all areas of music instruction.
-We provide lessons in voice, piano, strings, winds, and guitar.
-Advanced students will find online Music Theory and Composition classes particularly interesting.
+Our teachers serve the greater D.C. area and cover several areas of music instruction.
+We provide lessons in voice, piano, strings, and guitar.

 Advanced degrees in music and years of experience make our teachers comfortable working with students of all ages and levels.